Historical Research – A Guide Based on its Uses & Steps

 - Understand the culture based on past experiences..

-- Record and evaluate the contributions of individuals, organizations, and institutes.
+- Record and evaluate the contributions of individuals, organisations, and institutes.

 How to Conduct Historical Research?